westoncampbell/BulldozerAHK/Other/Rules WIP.md

 ![Image5](https://i.imgur.com/yBjsOwB.png)

-Pushing rocks against walls may be necessary.
-In the following setup, you made the same move as the one described above; however, in this case you can reach the target!
+However, it may still be possible to reach the target depending on its position.

 ![Image6](https://i.imgur.com/pfcdTys.png)